 What are superbugs?
-What is antimicrobial resistance?
+What is antibiotic resistance?

-Superbugs are bacteria that are resistant to the antimicrobial drugs typically used to kill them.
+Superbugs are bacteria that are resistant to the antibiotic/antimicrobial drugs typically used to kill them.
 They are estimated to cause 700,000 deaths every year.
 If no action is taken, these numbers are expected to rise dramatically, causing more deaths than cancer by 2050.
 This would mean common procedures such as giving birth, treating wounds and undergoing surgery could become fatal due to a lack of effective antibiotics.

 How is Ohio State involved?